 9. Check your tire pressure and treads

-Check your tire pressure regularly (including the spare).
+Check your tire pressure (including the spare).
 Refer to your owner’s manual to see what your tire’s pressure should be.
 Also check your tire’s treads: tires are manufactured with wear bars and when the bar becomes exposed, it’s time to look into replacing them.

 10. Take your car into the mechanic for a well-deserved servicing